codeandwork/courses/courses/prep/flaskTutorial1.md

 ## Sessions III

-* To use a seesion you should set up a secret key in your routes file
+* To use a session you should set up a secret key in your routes file

 ```python
 app.secret_key = 'A0Zr98j/3yX R~XHH!jmN]LWX/,?RT'